Water Conservation banner

 Water Conservation Emergency Regulations

-As climate change-induced extreme weather continues to disrupt California's water system, the State Water Resources Control Board adopted emergency regulations that continue to encourage Californians to use water wisely and make conservation a way of life.
-Local water suppliers may have adopted stricter water conservation measures than the State Water Board's, so water customers should check with local agencies about their current restrictions.
+As climate change-induced extreme weather disrupts California's water system, the State Water Resources Control Board at times adopts emergency regulations that encourage Californians to use water wisely and make conservation a way of life.
+Other than these statewide emergency regulations, some local water suppliers have adopted stricter water conservation measures than the State Water Board's, so water customers should check with local agencies about their current restrictions.

 Update

-• For commercial, institutional, and HOA common areas, decorative grass watering remains banned: The Emergency Regulation to Ban Decorative Grass Watering (non-functional turf irrigation) in commercial, industrial, and institutional areas, including HOA common areas is in effect and the Board may continue to enforce it; it is set to expire in June 2024, unless the Board takes further action.
-This ban coincides with the state’s long-term goal of Making Conservation a California Way of Life, regardless of the weather.
-In October 2023, the California State Legislature passed Assembly Bill 1572, which phases in a ban on decorative grass watering in commercial, industrial, and institutional areas permanently.
+• For commercial, institutional, and HOA common areas, the decorative grass watering emergency ban has expired: The Emergency Regulation to Ban Decorative Grass Watering (non-functional turf irrigation) in commercial, industrial, and institutional areas, including HOA common areas expired by operation of law on June 5, 2024.
+In October 2023, however, the California State Legislature passed Assembly Bill 1572, which phases in a ban on decorative grass watering in commercial, industrial, and institutional areas permanently.

 Stay informed